ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 norm match the Q shell value within a given tolerance.

-Depending on the generator selected, Q vectors can be generated isotropically or anistropically, on a lattice or randomly.
+Depending on the generator selected, Q vectors can be generated isotropically or anisotropically, on a lattice or randomly.